Please confirm topic selection

 • pain patterns

-• pain usually present just inferior to the posterior superior iliac spine
+• pain is usually present just inferior to the posterior superior iliac spine

-• only 4% of patients will complain of pain above L5
+• only 4% of patients report pain above L5

 • can radiate past the knee and into the foot

-• wearing a tight fitting belt may improve symptoms
+• wearing a tight-fitting belt may relieve symptoms

 • Physical exam